wallarm/product-documentation/docs/latest/admin-en/configuration-guides/configure-block-page-and-code.md

 You can configure the blocking page and error code passing the following parameters in the `wallarm_block_page` NGINX directive:

 * Path to the HTM or HTML file of the blocking page.
-You can specify the path either to a custom blocking page or the [default blocking page](#customizing-default-blocking-page) provided by Wallarm.
+You can specify the path either to a custom blocking page or the [sample blocking page](#customizing-sample-blocking-page) provided by Wallarm.
 * The text of the message to be returned in response to a blocked request.
 * URL for the client redirection.
 * `response_code`: response code.